Jiggins/mu-cs401-f2015/lecture-11.md

 But what would you do if the average was dynamic, for instance, the mice are a subject of the experiment that affects their weight and we want to track the changes to the average weight?
 Keep in mind, your solution needs to be realistic in terms of data storage we can designate for our calculations.

-To calculate a running average we simply need to keep track of the running total and the current count:
+To calculate a running average, we simply need to keep track of the running total and the current count:

 > a<sub>1</sub>, ..., a<sub>t</sub> are weights